Times change and my website needed to change too. To see the 2020 update of this page click this link

 Tapeworms are a very common intestinal parasite in dogs but they rarely if ever cause health issues.

+You can read my article just about toxoplasma in cats here.
 You read a lot about toxoplasmosis, a disease caused by a little one-celled protozoan organism, when it gets into the wrong animal or humans.
 When it is living in the digestive system of cat, where it belongs, it rarely causes disease symptoms at all.
 However infected cats are Nature’s reservoir of this parasite.
 It’s natural lifecycle is to move from cat to cat when they eat wild rodents.
 Normally, it is only when they are accidentally swallowed by humans, pets and other animals that they cause disease.
 Toxoplasma do rarely cause disease in immuno-suppressed cats.